-The trends presented in Figure 11 look promising.
-The curves for the four roads where construction works is less than 50% of the PSC are relatively steep and are grouped together at the top of the Figure.
+The trends presented in Fig. 11 looked promising.
+The curves for the four roads where construction work was <50% of the PSC are relatively steep and are grouped together at the top of the figure.
 Similarly, the three roads with the higher construction obligations (the A30/A35, the A1(M) and the A419/417) are grouped together but are markedly less steep (less sensitive to alternative discount rate assumptions).

-The existence of families of curves depending upon the extent of construction works in the projects suggested that it might be worth constructing a multiple linear regression model to calculate (model) the expected value for the M1-A1 PSC NPV at 3.5%.
-Excel was used to run the regression and derived the following equation with an R-squared of 0.99:
+The existence of families of curves relating to the extent of construction works in the projects suggested that it might be worth constructing a multiple linear regression model to calculate (model) the expected value for the M1-A1 PSC NPV at 3.5%.
+Excel was used to run the regression and derived the following equation with an R^2 of 0.99: